isratparveen/Call-Centre-Trends-PwC-Virtual-Internship-/README.md

   # Task
     Create a dashboard in Power BI for visualizing relevant KPIs and metrics in the dataset provided.
   # Findings:
-    1. Across all 8 Agent, Average of Speed of answer in seconds ranged from 65.33 to 70.99, where Joe had the highest average speed of answer.
+    1. Across all 8 Agents, the Average of Speed of answer in seconds ranged from 65.33 to 70.99, where Joe had the highest average speed of answer.
     ﻿2.
 Count of Calls and Satisfaction rating are positively correlated with each other.
-Jim accounted for maximum answered calls.
+Jim accounted for the maximum number of answered calls.
     3. January Dominates: More Answered than Abandoned Calls, Max Resolved and Pending Cases.
-    4. Count of Calls was highest for Streaming at 1,022, followed by Technical Support and Payment related.
+    4. The count of Calls was highest for Streaming at 1,022, followed by Technical Support and Payment related.
     ﻿5.
-Count of Calls dropped from 54 to 27 during its steepest decline between Friday, March 26, 2021 and Wednesday, March 31, 2021.
+Count of Calls dropped from 54 to 27 during its steepest decline between Friday, March 26, 2021, and Wednesday, March 31, 2021.
-    6. At 536, Jim had the highest Talk Duration and was 12.37% higher than Stewart, which had the lowest Talk Duration at 477.
+    6. At 536, Jim had the highest Talk Duration and was 12.37% higher than Stewart, who had the lowest Talk Duration at 477.
     7. ﻿Streaming accounted for 20.54% of Resolved Calls.
     8. Satisfaction Rating: Avg 3.4, Target 4.
   # Recommendations: